FeiY74/DeletingRowsInChunks-MySQL/README.md

 If you want to execute the SP at a specific time, you can create an Event Scheduler to call it.

-## An Event Scheduler example for calling the SP at 2 am everyday.
+## An Event Scheduler example for calling the SP at 2 am everyday
 ```sql:EventSchedulerExample.sql
 delimiter $$
 create event CleaningupLog